dapetcu21/interrogation-site/index.md

 # About

-**Interrogation** is a difficult noire detective game about ethics, morality, radicalization and the nature of authority.
+**Interrogation** is a difficult noire detective game about ethics, morality, radicalisation and the nature of authority.
 Strategically manage the special police department tasked with bringing down a terrorist organisation which threatens the very structure of society: _The Liberation Front_.
 Uncover their mysteries in iconic movie-like Interrogation scenes, using a complex conversation simulation system.
 Solve hard conversational puzzles by psychologically manipulating realistic suspects.
 Decide their fate, your fate and the city’s.

 <div class="clear"></div>